 - A very real opportunity in relieving poverty for people in Kibera by providing the opportunity to create their own ability to make a living, feed their families and perhaps eventually move away from the slum of Kibera.

 In other words, our aim is to help provide many of the things that most of us take for granted: education, the ability to work, a support group of friends and family – simple rights that no human should ever have to be without.

 What and where is Kibera?

-Kibera, to be blunt, is a terrible place.
+Kibera, is described by Bill Bryson in his African diary as “What ever is the most awful place you have ever experienced, Kibera is worse”.
 On the outskirts of Nairobi, the slum covers an area of 630 acres – or around 10 times the size of Melbourne Cricket Ground – and is a place where over a million people live.
 However, the exact number of inhabitants is unknown, because in the eyes of the world, Kibera does not exist, despite the fact that it’s one of the largest slums in Africa.

 Kibera was originally set up by the Kenyan government after WW1 to temporarily house those returning soldiers left homeless by war.
 Somehow the families sent there never left.
 The area grew and grew over the years.
 However no infrastructure was ever put in place to provide the inhabitants with even the most basic of human needs.
 To this day, it remains ‘temporary’.